How to Get a Online Prescription Online

 - Pick your pharmacy.
 Any CVS, Walgreens, Walmart, HEB, Publix, or local independent that can receive an e-prescription.

 - Get reviewed.
-A state-licensed clinician reviews your case.
-If treatment is appropriate, the prescription is transmitted electronically within minutes.
+A state-licensed clinician reviews your case 7 days a week, including weekends.
+If treatment is appropriate, the prescription is transmitted electronically.
 If it's not — because your symptoms need in-person care — you'll get a refund and guidance on where to go.

 What It Costs vs. Alternatives